inlab-geo/espresso/README.md

 [installation page](https://geo-espresso.readthedocs.io/en/latest/user_guide/installation.html)
 for details on dependencies and setting up with virtual environments.

-## Building espresso from source
+## Building espresso from source (workaround)

 This is a temporary workaround that should result in a usable espresso.
-Please note that `pip install . and `python espresso_machine/build_package/build.py` do indeed need to be run twice...
+Please note that `pip install` and `python espresso_machine/build_package/build.py` do indeed need to be run twice...

 ```console